 We ensure that as a business we have the mechanisms in place to adhere to the above principles and provide both relevant training and opportunities for employees to raise any issues of concern confidentially, consistent with the Unilever Code of Business Principles.
 We report annually to the Board on adherence to the Unilever Tax Principles.

 Our tax principles in action

-The scorecard, completed by the relevant tax managers and reviewed by senior Tax employees, requires material transactions to be scored against the various Principles and the transactions will not be approved unless they achieve a certain score.
-In 2015, a total of 13 scorecards were completed.
-See one example of our Tax Principles scorecards in the Downloads section of this page.
+We have a Tax Principles scorecard to assess whether material transactions or changes in the way we do business comply with our Tax Principles.
+The scorecard is completed by our Tax managers and reviewed by senior members of our Tax team.
+Material transactions must be scored against the various Tax Principles and the transactions will not be approved unless they achieve a certain score.
+In 2017 a total of 25 scorecards were completed.

-Unilever’s Tax team is part of the Finance function which reports to the Group Chief Financial Officer.
-Our Executive Vice President Global Tax leads a team of approximately 80 people with specific geographic and technical responsibilities, including specialists in Transfer Pricing, Indirect Taxes and Employment Taxes.
+Unilever’s Tax team is part of our Finance function, which reports to the Group Chief Financial Officer.
+Our Executive Vice President Global Tax leads a senior team of around 80 people with specific geographic and technical responsibilities, including specialists in Transfer Pricing, Indirect Taxes and Employment Taxes.
 Advice is sought from external advisors on material transactions and whenever the necessary expertise is not available in-house.

 The Tax function is organised on a global basis which ensures we have consistent tax policies, strategies and processes, and can invest in the team’s continuing professional development.
-Most of the Tax team work with Unilever’s operations in a country with only a few central roles, allowing the Tax team to stay closely connected to Unilever’s business and the tax developments in country.
+Most of our Tax team work with our operations in a country with only a few central roles, allowing the Tax team to stay closely connected to Unilever’s business and the tax developments in country.